What is big data?

 What we mean by variety is that the data in question could be in any format.
 We can identify three kinds of data: structured, semi structured and unstructured.

 |Data that is well structured and well organised.
 The content of the data can vary but its format is very predictable - it fits into a table which can be easily searchable.||Data that is well-structured but unorganised.
 The basic structure of this data is expected to be the same but due its unorganised nature, the content will be harder to search.||Data that is not structured and not organised.
 Searching is not straightforward at all and requires advanced tools to extract information.|

 |e.g. rows in a table||e.g. CSV files||e.g. image and video files|

 Finally, velocity refers to the amount of data we are processing per unit of time.
 Computers are able to ingest and process thousands of data points per second.
 Those operations can be done completely independently and in parallel, without using a queuing system that would impose any kind of delay.

-Advances in hardware technologies were one of the biggest driving factors that enabled big data processing to take place at scale.
-Let’s take a look at some of these advances in more detail.
+Advances in hardware technologies were one of the biggest driving factors that enabled large-scale processing to take place.
+Let’s take a look at some of these big data solutions in more detail.